-For all those Windows Insider users who could open the external links only in Microsoft Edge, here’s the good news!
+Here’s the good news for Windows Insider users who could open the external links only in Microsoft Edge!
 Microsoft will soon allow users to open external links in third-party browsers.
 It plans to allow users to select 3rd party browsers to open external links.

 We will begin testing in the Microsoft Edge, which provides the best, most secure and consistent experience on Windows 10 and across your devices – Microsoft